10yard/dkafe/readme.md

 1. Write the Raspberry Pi OS Desktop image to a new SD card using the Raspberry Pi Imager tool.

+2. Download the latest DKAFE binary release for Raspberry Pi and extract both files.

-2. Copy the Raspberry Pi4 binary zip (dkafe_bin_rpi4.zip) and the install script (dkafe_install.sh) to the */boot* partition of the SD card.
+3. Copy the binary zip (dkafe_bin_rpi4.zip) and the install script (dkafe_install.sh) to the **/boot** partition of the SD card.

-3. Boot the Pi with SD card inserted and complete the "Welcome to Raspberry Pi" setup.
+4. Boot the Pi with SD card inserted and complete the "Welcome to Raspberry Pi" setup.
 You can skip options for now.

-4. Run the install script in a terminal by typing `/boot/dkafe_install.sh`
+5. Run the install script in a terminal by typing `/boot/dkafe_install.sh`

-5. Answer list of questions,  responding *Y* to *Launch DKAFE on boot?*.
+6. Answer list of questions,  responding **Y** to **Launch DKAFE on boot?**.

-6. Reboot the Pi.
+7. Reboot the Pi.

 ## How to set up?